-Program officials shall nominate competent candidates for Contracting Officer Representative certification.
-Nominees must initiate and prepare their applications for FAC-COR certification and submit the application using FAI's system for training and certification.
-Nominees are responsible for producing certificates, transcripts, and records that provide evidence that they satisfy the requirements of the program.
-The FAC-COR application must be completed in FAI's system for training and certification, accompanied with documentation to support completion of required training (i.e., certificates or transcript).
+Applicants must initiate their applications for FAC-COR certification using FAI's system for training and certification and submit the required documentation using the Department's certification routing tool.
+Applicants are responsible for producing certificates, transcripts, and records that provide evidence that they satisfy the requirements of the program.
+Instructions for completing applications are included in Appendix I.